minio/docs/source/index.rst

    - `How to Connect to MinIO with JavaScript <https://www.youtube.com/watch?v=yUR4Fvx0D3E&list=PLFOIsHSSYIK3Dd3Y_x7itJT1NUKT5SxDh&index=5>`__

-MinIO is a high performance object storage solution that provides an Amazon Web Services S3-compatible API and supports all core S3 features.
+MinIO is an object storage solution that provides an Amazon Web Services S3-compatible API and supports all core S3 features.
 MinIO is built to deploy anywhere - public or private cloud, baremetal infrastructure, orchestrated environments, and edge infrastructure.

 .. cond:: linux